-In addition to this sampling of videos, you can view a YouTube playlist of Daoism and Ecology videos here.
+In addition to this sampling of videos, you can view our full YouTube playlist of Daoism and Ecology videos here.

 Harvard Divinity School